Samuel Richardson: First novel

 Work continued to improve, and Richardson printed the Daily Journal between 1736 and 1737, and the Daily Gazetteer in 1738.
 During his time printing the Daily Journal, he was also printer to the "Society for the Encouragement of Learning", a group that tried to help authors become independent from publishers, but collapsed soon after.
-In December 1738, Richardson's printing business was successful enough to allow him to lease a house in Fulham.
+In December 1738, Richardson's printing business was successful enough to allow him to lease a house in Fulham in London.
 This house, which would be Richardson's residence from 1739 to 1754, was later named "The Grange" in 1836.
 In 1739, Richardson was asked by his friends Charles Rivington and John Osborn to write "a little volume of Letters, in a common style, on such subjects as might be of use to those country readers, who were unable to indite for themselves".
 While writing this volume, Richardson was inspired to write his first novel.

 Richardson made the transition from master printer to novelist on 6 November 1740 with the publication of Pamela: or, Virtue Rewarded.
 Pamela was sometimes regarded as "the first novel in English" or the first modern novel.
 Richardson explained the origins of the work:

 After Richardson started the work on 10 November 1739, his wife and her friends became so interested in the story that he finished it on 10 January 1740.
 Pamela Andrews, the heroine of Pamela, represented "Richardson's insistence upon well-defined feminine roles" and was part of a common fear held during the 18th century that women were "too bold".
 In particular, her "zeal for housewifery" was included as a proper role of women in society.
 Although Pamela and the title heroine were popular and gave a proper model for how women should act, they inspired "a storm of anti-Pamelas" (like Henry Fielding's Shamela and Joseph Andrews and Eliza Haywood's The Anti-Pamela) because the character "perfectly played her part".